postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

       * Follow redirects
       * Enable SSL validation

 1. By default, your requests run in the sequence they're listed in the collection.
 If you need to change the order of execution, select and drag a request to its new location in the order.
 You can also remove an individual request from the run by clearing the checkbox next to its name.
+For more information, see [Changing run order](#changing-run-order).

 1. Select the **Schedule Run** button.